syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endhighlight %}

-## To get an item from inbuilt bottom toolbar
+## Get an item from default bottom toolbar

-The `ImageEditorToolbarItem` is placed on the bottom of the image editor, and you can customize the footer toolbar item using the `View` and `Name` properties.
+The default bottom toolbar contains `ToolbarItems` and each item has the `SubToolbars`.
+You can get the required `ImageEditorToolbarItem` using the `Name` and customize the default settings.

 Refer to the following code snippet to customize footer toolbar item.